bolderbrush10/SearchlightAssault/programmer-notes.md

 - Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
   So, the playerRotatedEntity event doesn't fire for this.
 We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
 Maybe play a little UI sound.

-- Spotlight could possibly be set to only wander a 180 degree arc around its inital placement?

 ### Feature: Sounds & Audio